Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

-We design Domainness Creator (DC) as a transformation algorithm for images.
+\textbf{Overview of Domainness Creator.} To diversify the source images given the domain dimension, we design Domainness Creator (DC) as a transformation algorithm.
 DC receives a source image $X_S$ as the input and outputs a processed image $\tilde{X}_{S}$ by adding a random domainness in a specific dimension.
-Meanwhile, DC provides a supervisory signal, \emph{i.e.,}, the label of the domainness value $d_{gt}$, for guiding the self-adversarial learning.
+Meanwhile, DC provides a supervisory signal, \emph{i.e.,}, the category label $d'_{gt}$ of the domainness value $d_{gt}$, for guiding the self-adversarial learning.
 Due to the variations of domainness values enabled by DC, a model trained on the domainness-diversified dataset will be able to learn the domainness-invariant representations for feature alignment. $d_{gt}$ is a number, \emph{e.g.,} $FoV_x$ is $40^{\circ}$. $FoV_x$ denotes the FoV in the $x$ axis.

-\textbf{Example of DC in FoV dimension.} Taking FoV as an example, we show the process of FoV transformation given a selected $FoV_{x}$ in Fig.~\ref{fig:crop}, where $O$ is the optical center of the camera and $F$ is the focal point. $OF$ denotes the focal length. $MN$ and $PQ$ represent the original width and the new width before and after the transformation:
+\textbf{Example of Domainness Creator in FoV dimension.} Taking FoV dimension as an example, we show the process of FoV transformation given a selected $FoV_{x}$ in Fig.~\ref{fig:crop}, where $O$ is the optical center of the camera and $F$ is the focal point. $OF$ denotes the focal length. $MN$ and $PQ$ represent the original width and the new width before and after the transformation:

-where $FoV_{x}$ is reduced from $\angle MFN$ to $\angle PFQ$ during the process and the domainness label is denoted as $d_{gt}=\angle PFQ$.
-If the dimension is fog thickness for DC, we follow the algorithms in \cite{FoggyCity} to diversify the source image.
+where $FoV_{x}$ is reduced from $\angle MFN$ to $\angle PFQ$ during the process and the generated domainness is denoted as $d_{gt}=\angle PFQ$.
+If the dimension is fog or rain, we follow the algorithms in \cite{FoggyCity,rainy_city} for diversification.
+If we do not have prior knowledge about the domain shifts, our DC will employ the style of the target domain by default, and adopt \cite{FDA} for diversification, which also provides a universal solution when tackling unknown domain shifts.

-\textbf{Remark 1:} \textit{The intuitions between DC and data augmentation are totally different.} Data augmentation only diversifies the source images, while the proposed DC provides supervision signals to guide the training of SAR, which is the critical part of the method.
-DC indeed helps the disentanglement of learning the domainness-invariant representations.
-We also prove that the two components are complementary in the experiment part.

-\textbf{Remark 2:} \textit{Difference from existing GAN-based domain diversification.} Compared to previous domain diversification~\cite{DDMRL} and domain randomization~\cite{DRPC} approaches, we do not use GAN-based architecture to produce translated images in our implementations.
-The main reasons are reflected in two aspects.
-Firstly, these methods require large computation resources, especially for the urban-scene images, and they cannot be trained in an end-to-end manner.
-Secondly, the reconstruction of the feature encodings will inevitably lead to pixel-wise distortions and semantic inconsistency.
-In comparison, our transformation in DC is online and allows end-to-end training, because we do not use any feature interpolation operation and just use a simple yet effective mathematically modeled transformation.